Learning Cross-Scale Weighted Prediction for Efficient Neural Video Compression: Introduction

 Many neural video codecs have been designed in the past few years.
 Some are proposed for the low delay setting, reducing the temporal redundancies by unidirectional prediction \cite{lu2019dvc,chen2019learning,habibian2019video,agustsson2020scale,lin2020m,liu2020conditional,hu2021fvc,liu2021neural,rippel2021elf}.
 Some can be used for the random access setting, making use of bidirectional references to predict the target frame \cite{wu2018video,djelouah2019neural,yang2020learning,Pourreza_2021_ICCV}.
 In this paper, we focus on the simplest low-latency mode, \ieno, always predicting the target frame with the previous single reconstructed frame.
 This is the most basic scenario of inter frame prediction, which reveals the ability of a video codec in exploiting the temporal redundancies within two consecutive frames.
 Actually, a successful neural video codec designed for this scenario (single-reference prediction) can easily be extended to other prediction scenarios \cite{lin2020m,Pourreza_2021_ICCV}.

 DVC \cite{lu2019dvc} is a typical method designed for this scenario.
 DVC follows the classical hybrid coding framework \cite{habibi1974hybrid}, compressing the 2-D motion vectors as optical flow and then compressing the pixel residuals by end-to-end optimization.
 The optical flow describes the motion displacement of every pixel, utilized to generate the warping result (the predicted frame).
-However, prediction with 2-D optical flow fails frequently when the motion is fast or where there is no reference for frame prediction, such as disocclusion.
+However, prediction with 2-D optical flow fails frequently when there is no reference for frame prediction, such as disocclusion.
 To this end, the later work SSF \cite{agustsson2020scale} applies multi-level Gaussian smoothing on the reference frame and performs trilinear warping in Gaussian-scale space \cite{lindeberg2013scale}.
 The scale dimension in SSF allows the model to blur the source content before prediction, reducing the errors caused by the direct warping of optical flow.
-But Gaussian smoothing is computed with stationary blurring pattern, not fully adaptive to diverse video content.
+But SSF can only help to smooth the predicted result with stationary blurring patterns, not fully adaptive to diverse video content.
 Recently, FVC \cite{hu2021fvc} suggests learning reference representations for feature-level prediction, which also reduces prediction artifacts of pixel-level warping.
 However, regarding the learned reference sources, there is no concept of scale to explicitly control the prediction precision.
 Such feature-level prediction thereby cannot adapt to video content and fails to handle various motion cases.